National Mosque of Kuala Lumpur

 Sacred Harmony: Religions in Malaysia

-One Country, A Thousand Beliefs
+One Country, a Thousand Beliefs

 63% Islam (Official)